stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/07-creating-the-guestbooks-scene.markdown

     ![Figure 2: The new guestbooks scene is now embedded in a navigation controller.
 Also note that the navigation bar's title reflects what the scene will be used for.](../../../images/ios-lp-nav-controller.png)

-4. With the guestbooks scene's navigation bar selected, enter the Attributes inspector, type a single space into the *Back Button* field under the *Navigation Item* category, and press return.
-This ensures that the back button in the Navigation controller has no label; the left chevron alone adequately indicates the button's purpose.
+4. With the guestbooks scene's navigation bar selected, enter the Attributes inspector, type a single space into the *Back Button* field (under the *Navigation Item* category), and press return.
+This ensures that the back button in the Navigation controller has no label--the default left chevron indicates the button's purpose without the need for additional text.

     ![Figure 3: Set the back button's label to an empty space.](../../../images/ios-lp-back-button-label.png)